-- 22.1 An area shall be made available at the place where any meeting of Council is to take place for members of the public to attend the meeting and as many members of the public as reasonably can be accommodated in that area shall be permitted to attend the meeting. - 22.2 When the Council is sitting in Closed Session, the public and representatives of the media shall be excluded. - 22.3 The resolution that Council proceed into Closed Session must specify the nature of the matters to be considered and these matters must be in accordance with Section 275 Local Government Regulation.
+- 22.1 An area shall be made available at the place where any meeting of Council is to take place for members of the public to attend the meeting and as many members of the public as reasonably can be accommodated in that area shall be permitted to attend the meeting. - 22.2 Members of the public must not make an audio or video recording of the proceedings of a Council meeting, unless permitted by the Chair.
+If it is brought to the Chair's attention that a member of the public is making an audio or video recording of the proceedings of a Council meeting, the Chair may direct that person to withdraw immediately. - 22.3 When the Council is sitting in Closed Session, the public and representatives of the media shall be excluded. - 22.4 The resolution that Council proceed into Closed Session must specify the nature of the matters to be considered and these matters must be in accordance with Section 275 Local Government Regulation 2012.
 The Chair may direct any persons improperly present to withdraw immediately.
 Council must not make a resolution (other than a procedural resolution) in a closed session.
 Council must resolve to move out of closed session so that a resolution can be passed on the matters considered in Closed Session.